igorindev/Unity-SceneLoader/README.md

 (2020-) The Scene Loader can be accessed in the top left corner of the SceneView.

 ## How to Install
-Download this repository and import the Package or the Folder to inside your Unity project.
+Download this repository and import the Package to inside your Unity project.

 ![](Image/SceneLoader.gif)